 The BCRA came out to put a floor on the CER curve and analysts look at a rate signal

 Various analysts from the city told Ámbito that the focus will now be on ordering rates, because the value of the instruments implied excessively high yields in real terms.
-The most repeated question was how the Government will manage to lower those yields in the face of the last tender in June, when around $595,000 million are due, although some were encouraged to project that the participation of the Central Bank in Thursday’s round opens the door to think higher yields than those recognized up to now could be validated.
+The most repeated question was how the Government will manage to lower those yields in the face of the last tender in June, when around $595,000 million are due, although some were encouraged to project that the participation of the Central Bank in Thursday’s round opens the door to think higher yields than those recognized up to now might be validated.

 “The government is under considerable pressure, because the rates of the shorter instruments that are not going to bid were very high,” reflected a market strategist.
 “Why is the market going to speculate with an Economy rate if the August Lecer pays CER + 13.93% in the secondary market”, he reasoned.
 “That is why it is important for the Central to appear, because it has to order all the rates for the tender”, concluded the analyst.